zuozhenggh/learning-library/oracle-integration-library/core-competencies/B2B/getting-started/b2b-inbound-x12-ftp/b2b-inbound-x12-ftp.md

 **Configure Transport & Inbound Agreements**

 1. Click Transports & Agreements tab.
-In the Transports section, edit the "FTP" Transport and Configure as per below and Save.
+In the Transports section, edit the **FTP** Transport and Configure as per below and Save.

 |     Name                                    |     FTP                                 |
 |---------------------------------------------|-----------------------------------------|